The Heart Truth - Lower Heart Disease Risk

 What Are the Risk Factors for Heart Disease?

-An astonishing 80 percent of women ages 40 to 60 have one or more risk factor for heart disease.
+An astonishing 80 percent of women ages 40 to 60 have one or more modiafiable -risk factors for heart disease.
 Having one or more risk factors dramatically increases a woman’s chance of developing heart disease because risk factors tend to worsen each other’s effects.
 In fact, according to research compiled by the NHLBI, having just one risk factor doubles your chance of developing heart disease.

 Whatever a woman’s age, she needs to take action to protect her heart health.
 Heart disease can begin early, even in the teen years, and women in their 20s and 30s need to take action to reduce their risk of developing heart disease.
-Yet among U.S. women ages 18 and older, 17.3 percent are current smokers, 51.6 are overweight (BMI of 25 or greater), 27 percent have hypertension, 35 percent have high cholesterol, and 53 percent do not meet physical activity recommendations.
+Yet among U.S. women ages 18 and older, 17.3 percent are current smokers.
+Among women ages 20 and older, 64 are overweight (BMI of 25 or greater), 27 percent have hypertension, and 45 percent have high cholesterol.
 African American and Hispanic women, in particular, have higher rates of some risk factors for heart disease and are disproportionately affected by the disease compared to white women.
-More than 80 percent of midlife African American women are overweight or obese, 52 percent have hypertension, and 14 percent have been diagnosed with diabetes.
-Some 83 percent of midlife Hispanic women are overweight or obese, and more than 10 percent have been diagnosed with diabetes.
+More than 80 percent of midlife African American women are overweight or obese, 53 percent have hypertension, and 11 percent have been diagnosed with diabetes.
+Eighty percent of Hispanic women ages 20 and older are overweight or obese, and 15 percent have been diagnosed with diabetes.

 How Do I Find Out if I Am at Risk for Heart Disease?